CSS-Windows/WindowsDiag/ALL/XRay/developer.md

 Issue details and instructions on how to resolve, link to public KBs etc.

 Parameter(s)
  $offline Boolean, Input
   $False if running on the actual computer
   $True  if not running on the actual computer, diagnostics needs to run against offline data

 Returns
-$ReturnCode_Success if diagnostic function ran successfully
+ $xrayDiag::ReturnCode_Success if diagnostic function ran successfully
-$ReturnCode_Failed  if diagnostic function failed to run successfully
+ $xrayDiag::ReturnCode_Failed  if diagnostic function failed to run successfully
-$ReturnCode_Skipped if diagnostic function chose not to run (for example if it cannot run offline)
+ $xrayDiag::ReturnCode_Skipped if diagnostic function chose not to run (for example if it cannot run offline)
 #>
 function area_component_KB123456
 {